klaytn/klaytn-docs/docs/toolkit/kaikas.md

 Kaikas is a web browser extension available in Chrome and Firefox.
 Kaikas is optimized for the desktop environment.

-Kaikas offers easy, integrated management of user accounts and keys.
+Kaikas offers manageability of user accounts and keys.
 All transactions are transparently recorded on the Klaytn blockchain, so anybody can access the transaction history by using [Klaytnscope].

 Kaikas is a Hierarchical Deterministic (HD) wallet, meaning that it generates a hierarchical tree-like structure of private/public keys indefinitely from a single seed phrase.
 The seed phrase consists of mnemonic code words, which makes it easier to remember than phrases made of random alphanumerics.
 Users' private keys are encrypted and stored in their browsers.